AgriLifeGenomicsANDBioinformatics/Testing-SEQC/README.md

         export PATH="path/to/bin:$PATH"

-3. The folder `./fastaFiles` contains reference genomes, chrM and rRNA fasta files.
+3. The folder `./fastaFiles/` contains reference genomes, chrM and rRNA fasta files.
 This folder should be added to the environment variable `$BOWTIE_INDEXES`.
-This can be done by adding the following line to the `.bashrc` file:
+This can be done by adding the following line to the `~/.bashrc` file:

         export BOWTIE_INDEXES="path/to/fastaFiles"